mxthevs/Caml_bot/README.md

 ## Running locally

 To run this program in your PC, you have to provide the path to a credentials file as an argument.
+If you are going to the bot this via the `make run` or the `make debug` command, you should specify the path to this file in the Makefile too.
 The file must be in the following format:

 ```conf
 twitch.username=bot_name